iamkaikai/SkimGPT-client/README.md

 ![Team Photo](Insert a Team Photo URL here) [*how?*](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)
-TODO: short project description, some sample screenshots or mockups
+TODO: short project description, some sample screenshots or mockups SkimGPT is a Chrome extension built to help the users efficiently digest online articles and blog posts.
+It uses GPT to generate summary of the webpage the user is currently on and displays it on the side.

 #### Mockups
 <img src="https://hackmd.io/_uploads/HkkgYozr2.png" width="500" />